 New tutors should also seek a recommendation from a professor in the primary area that they intend to tutor.
 A request may be sent to the professor as part of the Tutor Application

-This presentation contains (almost) everything that you need to know to begin tutoring for the ATTIC.
-Returning Peer Tutors may also find this presentation useful if they are returning to Peer Tutoring at the start of a new semester or after a hiatus from tutoring.
+Each presentation contains (almost) everything that you need to know to tutor for the ATTIC.
+All Peer Tutors, new and returning, will find these presentations useful at the start of a new semester or after a hiatus from tutoring.

 The ATTIC has partnered with TutorLingo to provide on-demand tutor training video workshops.
 To access the workshops, simply click the link, create a user profile, and begin viewing the resources.
 You will have the opportunity to receive compensation for any of the on-demand workshops that you complete.
 Simply save your certificate of completion and send to email@example.com.
 We will then review the amount of time that was spent completing the training and adjust your hours on your timesheet.